 Enrollment

-If you have any questions regarding your eligibility or enrollment options, contact HR.
+If you have any questions regarding your eligibility or enrollment options, contact the HR office in your school, college, or division

 If you are a newly hired employee: